SteSeg/openmc_fusion_benchmarks/docs/specifications/structure.md

 ```

 ### Materials
-It is a list of `Material` objects.
+It is a list of `material` objects.
 Each one contains, composition, temperature, density, and other nuclear properties defined in a structured format.
 Example:

 ```yaml